OlexiyKhokhlov/pdfium/README.md

 ## Current status

-Only Linux builds is supported.
-In the plans to add Windows, Android, MacOS
+Only Linux and Windows builds are supported.
+In the plans to add Android, MacOS